2017 1

 2015 Corbin Michotte was more expressive and intense than in 2016, but the style is the same.
 94+p.

-2014 Corbin Michotte rounded up three vintages from this property and underlined that the quality of wines from this property was wrongly declassified by the classification comitée in 2012!
-Classic St.Emilion with an aromatic nose, fine intensity and structure, meaty and with a persistent aftertaste.
+2014 Corbin Michotte rounded up three vintages from this property and underlined that the quality of wines from this property was high and that this property was wrongly declassified by the classification comitée in 2012!
+Classic St.Emilion with an aromatic nose, fine intensity, and structure, meaty and with a persistent aftertaste.
 Fine reference to its soil.
 93p.

-La Conseillante - only Grand Vin to taste, second wine wasn't ready for tasting that day.
-In my honest opinion, Marielle Cazaux, the winemaker since the summer of 2015, made better wine in 2016 than in 2015.
+La Conseillante - only Grand Vin to taste, no second wine for tasting that particular day.
+Marielle Cazaux, the winemaker since the summer of 2015, made better wine in 2016 than in 2015.
 Great elegance and finesse here, silky fruit and tannin, velvety texture, very precise and focused.
 96-97p.

 Ch.
 Margaux - 2016 wines here underperformed slightly compared with 2015.

-Latour - very, very successful 2016s, and the other wines served were not too bad!!
+Latour - very successful 2016s, and the other wines served were alright!!

-2016 Pauillac was very aromatic, round, pleasant and fruity, with nice structure and length.
+2016 Pauillac was very aromatic, round, pleasant, and fruity, with a nice structure and length.
 Fine balance.
 Crowd pleaser.
 91p.

 2016 Les Forts de Latour appeared as a very expressive wine with a lot of dark fruit and silky tannin, splendid backbone, structure and length, and excellent balance.
 A warrior.
 93p.